7 Business Signage Tips for Maximum Impact

 No Borders

-As much as adding a border to your exterior signage can appear to be only a minor modification, it seems to distract drivers.
+While adding a border to your signage may seem like a minor tweak, it actually seems to distract drivers.
 It adds more noise to the picture that readers have to process, and it doesn’t give any more information than a borderless sign.
 In fact, signs without borders had 11% more engagement.
+Opt for a borderless design for a cleaner, more effective sign.

 IMG_7421